-So, unless you are an old-school chef refusing to move on, food processor is an obvious choice and a must have.
-Life is too short to chop and grate, unless you really love it and have all the time in the world.
+So, unless you are an old-school chef refusing to move on, a food processor is an obvious choice and a must-have.
+Life is too short to chop and grate unless you love it and have all the time in the world.

-This website (food processor reviews by ChopChopLabz.com) will help you understand what’s a good investments and what’s a waste of money when buying a food processor.
+This website (food processor reviews by ChopChopLabz.com) will help you understand what’s a good investment and what’s a waste of money when buying a food processor.

 Let me get into more depth here and explain some of the basic criteria I use when I rate and make my food processor reviews I will try not to get technical and keep things simple.

 But before we move any further, let’s clear the field.
 The words food processors are broad and can mean a range of things, starting from a manual chopper to a full-on multiuse food processor that can replace half of the stuff you might have in your kitchen right now.

 If you want to see all of the top models compared side-by-side you can see my updated comparison chart here, but if you are in a hurry the following are the absolute best models in each category:

 My review and choice in multiuse food processors:

 My review and choice in the commercial food processors:

 My review and top pick in electric choppers: